bernardopires/django-tenant-schemas/docs/use.rst

     ./manage.py create_tenant --domain_url=newtenant.net --schema_name=new_tenant --name=new_tenant --description="New tenant"

-The argument are dynamic depending on the fields that are in the Client model.
+The argument are dynamic depending on the fields that are in the ``TenantMixin`` model.
-For example if you have a field in the client model called company you will be able to set this using --company=MyCompany.
+For example if you have a field in the ``TenantMixin`` model called company you will be able to set this using --company=MyCompany.
 If no argument are specified for a field then you be promted for the values.
 There is an additional argument of -s which sets up a superuser for that tenant.